 GCRF is administered through delivery partners including the Research Councils and national academies.
 For more information, including a list of open calls visit the UKRI Funding website.

-Please note that applications to the GCRF are coordinated by Research and Enterprise Support (RES).
+Please note that applications to the GCRF are coordinated by Research Innovation Services (RIS).

 The Newton Fund uses science and innovation partnerships to promote the economic development and social welfare of partner countries.
 It does so by working with 15 UK delivery partners.